AstrobioMike/AstrobioMike.github.io/bash/basics.md

 <br>
 Another redirector that you may come across but will likely use less often is the less than sign, `<`.
 This is placed before what you would like the input to be.
 We've seen a lot of commands that allow specifying the file or item you want to act on by simply placing it as an argument.
 Like when running `head directory_contents.txt`, the first positional argument is the file we want to look at.
 Some commands require you to use `<` to specify the input.
 An example we'll get more into in [Six commands worth getting to know]({{ site.url }}/bash/six_commands) is the command `tr`, for 'translate'.
 This will find all instances of a character in a file and change them into another character.

-For an example of this, and how we need the `<` redirector to specify the input file, we'll try to change each lowercase `t` to a capital `T` in the "text_copy.txt" file.
+For an example of this, and how we need the `<` redirector to specify the input file, we'll change each lowercase `t` to a capital `T` in the "text_copy.txt" file.
 Here's what the file looks like to begin with:

 <center><img src="{{ site.url }}/images/head_text_copy.png"></center>